Give Said The Little Stream

 What follows is not meant to be a moment of boasting.
 At all.
 But if one of our four core beliefs is the idea of giving back to the communities we serve, at some point we have to talk about it–even if it makes us feel a little uncomfortable to do so.
 And we readily acknowledge that what we might be able to give is small when juxtaposed to larger, for-profit organizations, but we do not let that hinder our desire to give back anyway.

-Two of the more public ways in which we try to give back to those we serve include what has become an annual golf tournament (partnering with our friends at Blue Mountain Hospital in Blanding) whose sole purpose is to raise scholarship funds for local students pursuing education in healthcare fields and an annual Give Back fundraiser at the end of the year whose sole purpose is to try and help meet some basic needs of children and their families in our local communities.
+Two of the more public ways in which we try to give back to those we serve include what has become an annual golf tournament (partnering with our friends at Blue Mountain Hospital in Blanding) called the Scholarship Scramble whose sole purpose is to raise scholarship funds for local students pursuing education in healthcare-related fields and an annual fundraiser we call KIND (Kids In Needs of Donations) at the end of the year whose sole purpose is to try and help meet some basic needs of children and their families in our local communities.

 Annual Scholarship Scramble

-Since July of 2017, we have partnered with Blue Mountain Hospital to create what we simply call The Scholarship Scramble–a fun golf tourney takes place at what just may be the greatest public golf course in Utah (The Hideout).
+Since July of 2017, we have partnered with Blue Mountain Hospital to create the Scholarship Scramble—a fun golf tournament that takes place at what just may be the greatest public golf course in Utah (The Hideout).

-The golfing is great (and depending on whom you ask you may be told that it is the best tournament that takes place at The Hideout) but the purpose is better.
-All proceeds–from team fees to donations from local and other businesses and organizations–goes to fund scholarships for local students pursuing studies in healthcare.
+The golfing is great (and depending on whom you ask you may be told that it is the best tournament that takes place at The Hideout), but the purpose is better.
+All proceeds–from team fees to donations from local and other businesses and organizations–go to fund scholarships for local students pursuing studies in healthcare-related fields.

-In the first three years of The Scramble’s existence, we have been able to give over $25,000 in scholarships to local students and we think that is kind of awesome.
-Here is a photo of the scholarship recipients from our 2019 scramble:
+In the first three years of The Scramble’s existence, we have been able to give over $39,000 in scholarships to local students and we think that is kind of awesome.
+Here is a photo of the scholarship recipients from a recent Scramble:

-Since Christmas 2016, we have held an annual Give Back campaign which has asked employees and friends of San Juan Health to make voluntary donations which go to help children and their families have some of their basic needs met and the results have been moving.
+Since Christmas 2016, we have held our annual KIND (Kids In Need of Donations) campaign which has asked employees and friends of San Juan Health to make voluntary donations which go to help children and their families have some of their basic needs met and the results have been moving.

-Since 2016, we have been able to donate over $36,000 through our Give Back campaign and we feel grateful for the opportunity to serve our communities in this way.
+Since 2016, we have been able to donate over $97,000 through our KIND campaign and we feel grateful for the opportunity to serve our communities in this way.